bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 But if you are under attack or maybe some of the signers is offline or some of the signers are offline, then you spend a few more rounds, but you can still run the... like get the signature within a reasonable amount of time.
 This is the main idea of ROAST, or the main thing it achieves.

-Speaker 2: 00:16:38
+Adam Jonas: 00:16:38

 And so, in terms of applicability of both FROST and ROAST, where are these things being deployed?
 Where are they being used?
 What are the applications you imagine?

-Speaker 1: 00:16:48
+Tim Ruffing: 00:16:48

-Peter has already mentioned that FROST already is maybe more a niche thing than MuSig because it's really only helpful when you really specifically need the threshold property.
+Pieter has already mentioned that FROST already is maybe more a niche thing than MuSig because it's really only helpful when you really specifically need the threshold property.
 And then if you add ROAST on top of it, I think ROAST is really helpful in settings where you not only need specifically the threshold property, but where you also need a large threshold setup.
 At Blockstream we have this liquid sidechain which is run by a federation and currently has an 11-of-15 setup.
 This is already a little bit larger than what you probably do at home, I guess.